CPREgroup/SpecNeRF-v2/README.md

 Spec-NeRF jointly optimizes the degradation parameters and achieves high-quality multi-spectral image reconstruction results at novel views, which only requires a low-cost camera (like a phone camera but in RAW mode) and several off-the-shelf color filters.
 We also provide real scenarios and synthetic datasets for related studies.

 ## Video Demo
-With spectral information of the scenario, we can achieve several art effects, like
+With recovered spectral information of the scenario, we can achieve several art effects, like

 ### Change the filters